justeslam/offsec2/notes/windows_enumeration.md

 #### NTLM v NTLMv2

-NTLM hashes can be passed, NTLMv2 hased CANNOT be passed.
+NTLM hashes can be passed, NTLMv2 hashes CANNOT be passed.

 #### Windows' Grep (With Context)